Explorer-art/Octopus/README.md

 Types for the mode "G":

-N - Generation a passswords from numbers only.
+N - Generation passswords from numbers only.

-NL - Generation a passwords from letters and numbers only.
+NL - Generation passwords from letters and numbers only.

-NLS - Generation a passwords from letters, numbers and signs.
+NLS - Generation passwords from letters, numbers and signs.

+I - Generate passwords according to your instructions.